nhn-cloud/terraform-provider-nhncloud/docs/data-sources/nhncloud_keymanager_container_v1.md

 ## Argument Reference

-* `region` - (Optional) The region name to which the secret container you want to look up belongs.
+* `region` - (Optional) The region name to which the secret container to query belongs.
 * `name` - (Optional) The secret container name to query.

 ## Attribute Reference